FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/progressive-registration.md

 If you've decided you need a registration form, winnow down how much information you are asking for.
 The fewer fields the better.
 There may be data needed for certain features of your application; ask for it when that feature is first visited.

+Basically, you want to follow all the best practices around forms in general:

-If a form field is optional, clearly mark it as so.
+* If a form field is optional, clearly mark it as so.
 Even better, don't ask for optional data on the initial registration, but request that information later, as the user is more engaged.

-Provide clear error messages if validation fails.
+* Provide clear error messages if validation fails.
 Use both client side validation, which is faster, and server side validation, which is secure.

+* Highlight the form fields as they are being filled out?
+TBD

+* Make use of the full suite of HTML elements.
+Dropdowns and radio buttons are well known, but number and email input fields leverage browsers' built-in validation as well.

+There are also some aspects which are specific to registration forms.

-Avoid complicated password validation rules.
+* Avoid complicated password validation rules.
 Allow users to use a password manager and have the focus be on avoiding passwords known to be insecure.

-You do want to make sure that people enter data correctly.
+* You do want to make sure that people enter data correctly.
 If there are any fields that it's critical to get correct, such as a government ID, use a confirmation field.
 Even though you are asking for more information, if the stakes of getting it wrong are high, the additional request is worth it.

-Make use of the full suite of HTML elements.
-Dropdowns and radio buttons are well known, but number and email input fields leverage browsers' built-in validation as well.
+If you need more than a few pieces of information on registration, consider splitting the form up and using a registration stepper.

 ## Registration steppers